Tennessee: Vaccines stolen, given to children in 1 county

 NASHVILLE, Tenn.
-(AP) — Tennessee’s top health officials revealed Friday the state has requested federal law enforcement to investigate alleged theft of coronavirus vaccine doses in the state’s most populous county, and also announced that a volunteer improperly vaccinated two children despite the shot not being cleared for young minors.
+(AP) — Tennessee’s top health officials revealed Friday that the state has requested federal law enforcement investigate alleged theft of coronavirus vaccine doses in the state’s most populous county.

+They also announced that a volunteer improperly vaccinated two children despite the shot not being cleared for young minors.

 The details come after the state previously announced that roughly 2,400 COVID-19 vaccine doses had been wasted in Shelby County over the past month due to miscommunication and insufficient record-keeping inside the local health department.
-The county had also built up nearly 30,000 excessive vaccine doses in its inventory.
+The county, which includes Memphis, had also built up nearly 30,000 excessive vaccine doses in its inventory.

-Health Commissioner Lisa Piercey declined to give details on the extent of the theft allegations, but said the Shelby County Health Department only alerted the state about the stolen doses after the state had asked the Centers for Disease Control and Prevention to launch their own investigation.
+Health Commissioner Lisa Piercey declined to elaborate on the extent of the theft allegations, but said the Shelby County Health Department only alerted the state about the stolen doses after the state had asked the federal Centers for Disease Control and Prevention to launch their own investigation.

 Piercey did say, however, that the stolen shots are believed to have been taken by a volunteer who ran off with the vaccine in syringes — not the actual vials the shots are kept in.

+In a statement, the county health department said a supervisor received information that a volunteer medical professional was acting suspicious at the vaccination site where the alleged theft took place.
+The volunteer was removed from the site and law enforcement was contacted, but the county health department claims no theft report was filed because there was not enough information.

-The FBI has been made aware of the situation, FBI spokesman Joel Siskovic said Friday, but he did not confirm or deny if an investigation was underway.
+The FBI has been made aware of the situation, FBI spokesman Joel Siskovic said Friday.
+Siskovic did not confirm or deny if an investigation was underway.

-Meanwhile, Piercey said the state is still scrambling to learn more about how a volunteer immunized two children Feb.
+Meanwhile, Piercey said the state is still scrambling to learn more about how a volunteer immunized two children on Feb.
 3. Piercey said a mother with two children arrived at a vaccination site and all three had appointments.
 It’s unclear if the children will receive a second dose.

 On top of the nearly 2,400 shots reported wasted, the health department says more vaccines were wasted this week in Shelby County.
-Sixty four unused doses went to waste while 12 more were unaccounted for after a Tuesday vaccination event.
+Sixty-four unused doses went to waste while 12 more were unaccounted for after a Tuesday vaccination event.

 “At the end of the day there does seem to be a lack of accountability and in some sense, leadership.
 That has led to undoubtedly potential harm to some folks,” Piercey told reporters.